 There are numerous plus points to owning your own gear, here are the main ones:

 - Comfort and Fit: When you buy your own gear you’ll take some time trying on different sizes and styles to get the item that is most comfortable for you.
-This is important – a badly fitting rental BCD or leaking mask can really take away from your diving enjoyment.
+This is important – a badly fitting rental BCD or leaking mask can really take away from truly enjoying your dive.

 - Trust: Having your own gear means that you know its history and that it has been well looked after and is functioning correctly.
 At Crystal Divers all of our rental gear is either new or well maintained according to our thorough maintenance schedule.
+We also have a dive equipment servicing team on hand, for any of our divers.
 Sadly, this is not always the case at all dive centers and equipment faults are not always easily or immediately visible when hiring gear.

 - The Right Item for the Job: Some divers have certain gear requirements which may not be guaranteed if you are renting.
 For example, an underwater photographer may need large BCD pockets to store interchangeable wet lenses.

-- Multi-purpose: Not all scuba diving gear is only for scuba diving.
-If you have your own mask, snorkel and fins you can pack them for any beach holiday; wetsuits and rash vests can be used for other water sports and many dive computers also include free-diving modes.
+- Multi-purpose: Not all scuba diving equipment is only for scuba diving.
+If you have your own mask, snorkel, and fins you can pack them for any beach holiday; wetsuits and rash vests can be used for other water sports and many dive computers also include free-diving modes.

 Okay, So What Are The Cons?